ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/cmsis_rtx/create.md

 # Do not modify these elements
 layout: "learningpathall"
 ---
+This learning path will introduce the staps to create a basic RTX based RTOS application, making use of the latest features of [CMSIS](https://www.keil.arm.com/cmsis).

+For more information on the latest update, see the [CMSIS v6 is here](https://community.arm.com/arm-community-blogs/b/tools-software-ides-blog/posts/cmsis-v6-is-here) blog.

-You will primarily use Keil MDK through this Learning Path.
-If you are using Arm Development Studio refer to the appropriate comments.
+You will primarily use [Keil MDK](/install-guides/mdk) through this Learning Path.
+If you are using [Arm Development Studio](/install-guides/armds) refer to the appropriate comments.

-## Install appropriate device CMSIS-Pack
+## Install (update) to latest CMSIS Packs

-This Learning Path is written for the supplied (Cortex-M4) Fixed Virtual Platform (FVP), however it could be run on any of the 9000+ devices supported by [CMSIS-Pack](https://www.open-cmsis-pack.org/).

-If you are using the FVP, there is no need to install an additional CMSIS-Pack.

-If using a different platform, click on `Pack Installer` icon, browse for your device, and install any suggested Device Specific pack.
+Open the 'Pack installer' and install the latest CMSIS packs.
+At a minimum the following should be installed for this learning path:

+* `ARM::CMSIS`
+* `ARM::CMSIS-RTX`
+* 'ARM::CMSIS-View

 {{% notice  Arm Development Studio%}}
 Add required `CMSIS-Packs` via the `CMSIS Pack Manager` perspective.
 {{% /notice %}}

+## Install appropriate device CMSIS-Pack

+This Learning Path is written for the supplied (Cortex-M4) Fixed Virtual Platform (FVP), however it could be run on any of the 10000+ devices supported by [CMSIS-Pack](https://www.open-cmsis-pack.org/).

+In `Pack Installer` browse for your device, and install any suggested `Device Specific` pack.

 ## Create project in Keil MDK